ystankevych/hibernate-configuration/README.md

 ![pic](Hibernate_Cinema_Uml.png)

 Your task is to implement the following steps:
-- add the `checkstyle maven plugin`.
-You can use the configuration from your previous projects.
 - add required hibernate dependencies
 - create `hibernate.cfg.xml` file
 - create `HibernateUtil` class